Nutterules/ZettelKasten/Statistics definitions.md

 			- no sampling frame
 			- quick, easy and inexpensive
 		- cons:
-			- can have sampling bias as
+			- can have sampling bias as not random
+			- need to divide population into groups which can be costly/ inaccurate
+			- difficult to scale the population being studied as this increases the number of groups
+			-

 	- opportunity sampling: sample people available at the time and location of when and where the sample was taken